-A closet full of freshly cleaned clothes or a bed made with crisp, just-washed sheets is always a delight.
-You probably have your go-to laundry detergent that you buy from the store every so often, but have you ever wondered about homemade laundry detergent?
+A full wardrobe of freshly cleaned clothes is a delight.
+A bed neatly made with crisp, just-washed sheets is divine.
+Is there anything quite like clean laundry?
+You probably purchase your go-to laundry detergent from the store every so often, but have you ever wondered about homemade laundry detergent?
 There’s a lot of talk out there about the health and savings benefits of making a DIY laundry detergent concoction, but is it really safe?
-We’re going to dive into what to consider before making your own laundry soap.
+We dive into what you need to consider before making your own laundry soap.

-This is the first question people usually ask about homemade detergent, and it’s a relevant one: Does it really get fabrics as clean as store-bought detergents do?
+This is the first question people usually ask about homemade detergent, and it’s certainly a good one: Does it really get fabrics as clean as store-bought detergents do?
 The answer is yes, but with a few caveats since homemade detergents require specific conditions to do their best.

 The ingredients used to make homemade laundry detergent don’t perform as well in cold water since they won’t dissolve completely.
 With most homemade laundry detergents, using warm or hot water is recommended.

 While store-bought detergents contain chemical ingredients to assist with rapid and effective rinsing, homemade detergents are free of these chemicals.
-However, that means an extra rinse cycle is likely in order if you’re using homemade detergent.
+It’s always good to use fewer chemicals on your clothes, but that means an extra rinse cycle is likely in order if you’re using homemade detergent.

-It’s good to weigh out the benefits and disadvantages of homemade laundry detergent to be sure it fits into your life and your laundry routine.
+It’s good to weigh out the benefits and disadvantages of homemade laundry detergent to be sure it fits into your lifestyle, your health goals, and your laundry routine.

 Pro: Reduces toxic chemicals on your clothes

-Our society has become more aware of harmful and toxic chemicals, particularly in our cleaning products, and while many companies are making changes to provide more natural cleaning options to consumers, making your own laundry detergent means you’ll know exactly what ingredients are used and you can protect your family from unnecessary exposure to toxins.
+Our society has become more aware of harmful and toxic chemicals, particularly in our cleaning products, and many companies are making changes to provide more natural cleaning options to consumers.
+But making your own laundry detergent means you’ll know exactly what ingredients are used and you can protect your family from unnecessary exposure to toxins.

 Pro: Saves you money

-Store-bought laundry detergent, particularly natural brands, aren’t cheap.
+Store-bought laundry detergent, particularly the natural brands you buy if you’re trying to avoid chemicals, aren’t cheap.
 Making your own laundry detergent allows you to do a load of laundry at a fraction of the cost of store-bought detergents.

 Con: Not as convenient as store-bought laundry detergent

 One downfall of homemade laundry detergents is that it requires a bit more work from you.
 Not only do you have to acquire the ingredients and make the detergent itself, but you also have to be sure your washing conditions are premium and your laundry is rinsed thoroughly.
-It’s definitely more work than simply throwing a detergent pod into the washing machine.
+It’s definitely more work than simply throwing a detergent pod into the washing machine, that’s for sure.

 - Washing soda helps soften your water so that mineral deposits are kept from sticking to fabrics.
-This enables dirt and stains to be lifted.
+This enables dirt and stains to be lifted away from the material.

 - Baking soda enhances the effectiveness of the soap in the wash cycle by keeping pH levels balanced.
 It also keeps deposits from minerals and soap from sticking to the fabrics in the rinse cycle.